 Medical scientists typically do the following:

-- Design and conduct studies that investigate both human diseases and methods to prevent and treat them
+- Design and conduct studies investigating human diseases and methods to prevent and treat them.

-- Write research grant proposals and apply for funding from government agencies and private funding sources
+- Write research grant proposals and apply for funding from government agencies and private sources.

 Job Market: The projected percent change in employment from 2020 to 2030.
 The average growth rate is 17% (Much faster than average).

 Base Salary: $91,510 per year $43.99 per hour

 Medical scientists typically need a Ph.D. or medical degree.
 Applicants to either of these programs typically need a bachelor's degree in biology, chemistry, or a related field.
 Undergraduate students benefit from taking a broad range of classes, including life sciences, physical sciences, and math.
 Students also typically take courses that develop communication and writing skills, because they must learn to write grants effectively and publish their research findings